FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Poule, Poulle, Poul, Poulet, Poullet, Poulot, Poullot, Pouliot, Poulieau, Poulieaux, Pouliaut, Pouliaulx, Pouliault, Poulard, Poulat, Poulas, Poulastre, Poulastron, Pouleteau, Pouleteaux, Poulteau, Poulteaux, Poulié, Pouliet, Pouletier, Poultier, Poulain and many more.

-More information is included under the topic Early Poul Notables in all our PDF Extended History products.
+Another 39 words (3 lines of text) are included under the topic Early Poul Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Poul Settlers in the United States in the 17th Century
+Poul Settlers in United States in the 17th Century

 The Poul Family Crest was acquired from the Houseofnames.com archives.
 The Poul Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.